fetty31/fast_LIMO/README.md

 _More than half of the storage space needed to clone this repo is due to the [README gifs](doc/).
 There's a branch updated with the `master` but without all this media files called `no_media`._

 ### 1. Building fast LIMO
-Use default `colcon build` to build the code.
+Use `colcon build --symlink-install` to build the code.
 By default it will compile under the `CMAKE_BUILD_TYPE="Release"` flag.

 ### 2. Running fast LIMO
 ```sh